-My research interests include multipath transport protocols and system architecture.
+My research interests include multipath transport protocols, system architecture and security of deployed systems.
 I also strive to provide reproducible results and release my softwares under open-source licenses.
 You can have more detail on the dedicated Software section.

 (For a full list see below or go to Google Scholar)

-T. Wirtgen, Q. De Coninck, R. Bush, L. Vanbever, O. Bonaventure
+T. Wirtgen, T. Rousseaux, Q. De Coninck, R. Bush, L. Vanbever, A. Legay, O. Bonaventure

 See also https://pluginized-protocols.org/xbgp/.